Oklahoma's Leading Privacy Attorney

 Privacy: How public are the court dockets on ODCR & OSCN?

 Very.
 ODCR serves about 6 million unique visitors per year, or 16,200 unique visitors every single day.
 OSCN does not release usage information to the public, but their number is probably comparable or greater, as they are the "official" repository for Oklahoma's court records.

 Identity Theft: Do ODCR & OSCN court records contain my personal information?

 Yes.
 As one example of many, all felonies filed in Logan County in the year 2000 have the name, date of birth, address, and complete social security number of each accused person, whether or not they were convicted.
 This information is located in the scanned documents inside the case (generally the "Criminal Felony Initial Filing" entry).
 The same information can be found in other counties, and in other years, with ease.

-PLEASE NOTE: As of February 2017, it appears that OSCN no longer allows you to download documents containing people's personal information.
-Everyone here would like to thank the Oklahoma Supreme Court and the Administrative Office of the Courts for correcting this issue.
+PLEASE NOTE: As of February 2017, it appears that OSCN has fixed this issue.
+Everyone here at Michael Risley PLLC would like to thank the Oklahoma Supreme Court and the Administrative Office of the Courts for correcting this issue.

 Speak directly with an attorney to discuss removing your records from OSCN & ODCR.

 I want to look someone up on ODCR & OSCN - how do I get around?

 Most people simply search by name, but court dockets on OSCN can also be searched by county, case number, date of birth, date of filing, and case type.

 These searches can be combined as well - like the prior example, you could view every felony filed in Logan County in the year 2000, for instance, by using all three fields at once: (1) case type (criminal felony), (2) county (Logan), and (3) date of filing (01/01/2000 to 01/01/2001).